zhenhua397/duktape/doc/cbor-omitted-tag.rst

 However, there are also differences::

+  // Gaps are not considered present.
   > print(1 in arr1);
   false

   > print(1 in arr2);
   true

+  // Key space has gaps.
   > arr1.forEach(function (v, k) { print(k, v); });
   0 foo
   3 bar